What is the Difference Between Collision Insurance and Comprehensive Insurance?

 - Damages from collision with an animal, such as a deer.

-- Falling objects, such as a tree.
+- Missiles or falling objects, such as a tree.

 Although we have no way to anticipate these types of damages to our vehicles, they unfortunately happen every day.
 Comprehensive coverage can provide you true peace of mind on your vehicle.